mrinalwahal/portfolio/content/en/work.md

 <alert type="info">

-From May 2021 to February 2022, I worked with [Nhost](https://nhost.io/), as a backend/infrastructure engineer.
+From May 2021 to February 2022, I worked with [Nhost](https://nhost.io/), as a backend engineer.
 Was one of the core team members after Nhost raised $3 Million from the founders of GitHub and Vercel.

 </alert>